Why Is My Kentia Palm Turning Brown? (And How to Fix It)

-But you can’t keep it looking great unless you pay close attention to maintaining its growing conditions and act promptly to correct problems.
+But you can only keep it looking great if you pay close attention to maintaining its growing conditions and act promptly to correct problems.
+So, why is your Kentia palm turning brown?

 Perfect Conditions for the Kentia Palm

-Kentia palms are native to Lord Howe Island, a tiny crescent-shaped remnant of a marine volcano in the Tasman Sea, between Australia and New Zealand.
+Kentia palms are native to Lord Howe Island, a tiny crescent-shaped remnant of a marine volcano in the Tasman Sea between Australia and New Zealand.

-Most of the time, temperatures are in the 60s and 70s F (a little below or a little above 20° C).
+Most of the time, temperatures are in the 60s and 70s, a little below or a little above 20 degrees Celcius.
 The island receives abundant rainfall throughout the year.
+Kentia palms also thrive on Norfolk Island, which has similar conditions.

 In nature, the roots of Kentia palms dry out thoroughly between frequent rains.
 They are very sensitive to disturbance.
 They have to anchor the palm in shifting sand.
+Lord Howe Island did not have many natural pests that could have harmed Kentia palms, but they are susceptible to spider mites and mealybugs in home cultivation.

 But we will start with the most common kind of discoloration in Kentia palms, browning at the tips of their leaves.